top of page

 Mason advises that business name registration acts more like a directory listing, where the public can learn the names of the individuals behind the business.
 She adds that it doesn’t actually grant you rights over that name.
 You'll need a Canadian trademark registration to prove that you have the exclusive right to use your name.

+The trademark registration process occurs with the Canadian Intellectual Property Office (CIPO), a Federal Government agency.
 Registering your trademark in Canada can take 2 to 4 years (or more).
 So, the earlier you start, the sooner you will have all the legal rights afforded to only registered trademarks in the country.

 5 Benefits of Trademarking Your Brand